internet-de-france/silex-for-hosting-company/README.md

 ### About this repository

-This repository shows you how [Silex open source website builder](https://www.silex.me) can be customized to your needs.
-This will be useful to you if you sell Silex websites, or if you sell hosting.
+This repository shows you how [Silex open source website builder](https://www.silex.me) can be customized for companies selling hosting or integrating Silex with a proprietary SaaS solution.

-This demo shows how to

-* host a custom instance of Silex, with Silex project imported as an npm dependency (good for Silex updates)
-* add components to the "+" menu
-* add templates to the list of templates on the dashboard
-* integrate Silex to you infrastructure and offer a user experience close to the "usual" website builder, where the user can load/save from your hosting and publish to your server
+This demo shows how to integrate Silex to you infrastructure and offer a user experience close to the "usual" website builder, where the user can load/save from your hosting and publish to your server

-The last point is important and it means that with this customized instance of Silex
+With this customized instance of Silex:

 * you user will not be proposed cloud storage such as Dropbox or Github
 * all the files will be store on the server's file system, in the user's directory
 * your user will not be proposed to publish in a folder, the website will allways be published in the user's "Website/" folder
 * there is a custom login mechanism which you are supposed to customize for real life use, see bellow

-### Customize Silex

-This is how you are supposed to customize Silex:

-1- In `index.js` you can

-* change the config (default hosting providers and unifile services)
-* add custom hosting providers and unifile services

-2- In the `components/` you can add components

-3- in `templates/` you can add templates

 ### Run this custom instance of Silex